hclande/opencv_project/README.md

 # opencv_project

+This project has been made by following the opencv tutorial from joincfe.com These files uses any webcamera that are properly set up to the computer. there is no need for any additional setup for the camera to run any of these files.

 modules used for this project: opencv (cv2), numpy, pickle, pillow, os,

-## This project has been made by following the opencv tutorial from
-## joincfe.com

-## These files uses any webcamera that are properly set up to the computer.
-## there is no need for any setup for the camera to run any of these files.